PORTFOLIO > Hydrology & Flood Risk

 The maps used by the insurance industry to judge whether your property is at risk of flooding is based on a country wide assessment of flood risk.
 In order to map such a large area, the industry has had to use broad scale data which may be misrepresenting flood risk for your house.

-The map at the end of this article shows how properties on the fringe of the flood plain may be at risk of being blighted by low resolution mapping (blue area compared to the red outline).
+The map below shows how properties on the fringe of the flood plain may be at risk of being blighted by low resolution mapping (blue area compared to the red outline).

 Speaking to your insurer can help.
 If your house is located well above any watercourse, for example on a hillside, and yet your insurer says you are still at risk of flooding, we recommend taking photographs and providing these to them.
 Make sure you have something in the photograph which can provide a sense of scale such as a person or car.